codebar/manual/_posts/2015-02-05-organiser-guide.md

 Make sure the WiFi details are displayed in prominent places.

-As you start pairing students and coaches, it is important to let the coach pick what they want to teach as we have coaches of all experience levels attending.
-We normally do this by saying the name of 2 students doing the same tutorial, then let a coach say they'll help.

 Depending on the size of the event we tend to spend the first half an hour having food and socialising before we pair people up around 19:00 (if we start at 18:30) and get started with coding.
 In some of our chapters we also run 5-minute lightning talks before we pair up the students and coaches.
 You are encouraged to try things out and see how it works better for you.
 Just remember to keep things running smoothly and allow the students at least 1:30 hour, if not more, of learning.

 Double check that the host has labelled one of their toilets as gender neutral.
 We recommend using [this sign.](http://www.uua.org/sites/live-new.uua.org/files/documents/lgbtq/gender_neutral_bathroom_11x17.pdf)

+### Pairing

+As you start pairing students and coaches, it is important to let the coach pick what they want to teach as we have coaches of all experience levels attending.
+We normally do this by saying the name of 2 students doing the same tutorial, then let a coach say they'll help.

+If you have a lot of attendees, then you might need multiple organisers to help sign students in and note their planned topics of study.
+In these situations, a shared Google Doc can be useful to allow multiple contemporaneous editors.
+A common method is to list the students who've been signed in, in order of how difficult their subject is to find coaches to teach, from most difficult (e.g. advanced Java, PHP, iOS, testing, etc) to easiest (beginner HTML).
+You can then group students who are working on the same thing, and indicate a group by inserting line-breaks between groups.

 ### After the event